yeshua453/website/docs/controls/page.md

 **Deprecated in v0.23.0 and will be removed in v0.26.0.
 Use [`page.overlay.append(bottom_sheet)`](#overlay) instead.**

+### `browser_context_menu`

+Used to enable or disable the context menu that appears when the user right-clicks on the web page.

+Value is of type [`BrowserContextMenu`](/docs/reference/types/browsercontextmenu).

+🌎 Web only.

 ### `client_ip`

+IP address of the connected user.

 🌎 Web only.
-IP address of the connected user.

 ### `client_user_agent`

+Browser details of the connected user.

 🌎 Web only.
-Browser details of the connected user.

 ### `controls`